dracodoc/mischelper/README.md

 ## Updates

+**2022.02.28**
+Added a function to navigate File Pane to the folder of current file in editor, you can register the feature with keyboard shortcut if needed.
+If need to change directory in terminal, you can use File Pane menu `Open new terminal here`.
+If need to return to default project root, you can use File Pane menu `Go to working diretory`.

 **2021.03.15**

 Previously `format console` used R builtin clipboard support which only support windows/Mac.
 Per user request of linux support, this feature switched to `clipr` which has linux support. `clipr` is a required dependency package now.